nenhang/IMIG-Source/README.md

     pip install -r requirements.txt
     ```

-    > if you encounter issues when installing GroundingDINO using `pip install -e .`, such as `ModuleNotFoundError: No module named 'pip'`, you can try installing with `pip install -e . --no-build-isolation --config-settings editable_mode=strict`.

 2. Create the second conda environment `imig-tool` for DeRIS, which requires torch ~= 2.0 and a lower CUDA version (like 11.8).
 You may need to switch CUDA (or NVCC) versions if you find CUDA 12+ incompatible with DeRIS.

     ```bash